-For non-law enforcement agencies (institutions of higher education, school districts, private organizations, etc.), this is the highest ranking program official in the applicant's organization (e.g., executive director, chief executive officer, or equivalent).
-The highest ranking program official must be assigned the role of Authorized Representative 1.
-If the application is awarded, this position will ultimately be responsible for the programmatic management of the award.

-Please note that information for non-executive positions (e.g., clerks, trustees) is not acceptable.
+For non-law enforcement agencies (e.g., institutions of higher education, school districts, private organizations, etc.), the Program Official is the highest-ranking official in the jurisdiction (e.g., executive director, chief executive officer, or equivalent).
+Please note that information for non- executive positions (e.g., clerks, trustees) is not acceptable.
+Before this application can be submitted, the Entity Administrator in JustGrants must invite this individual to apply for a JustGrants account with the role of Authorized Representative, and this individual must log in to JustGrants to review the application.

 Title:

-First Name:
+First name:

-Last Name:
+Last name:

 Phone:

-Email Address:
+Email address:

-Please provide the name and contact information for the highest ranking Government Executive or Financial Official for your agency or organization, Please see instructions below:
+GOVERNMENT EXECUTIVE/FINANCIAL OFFICIAL

+This position will ultimately be responsible for the financial management of the award.

+Please note that information for non-executive positions (e.g., clerks, trustees) is not acceptable.

 Instructions for Law Enforcement Agencies:

 For law enforcement agencies, this is the highest ranking government official within your jurisdiction (e.g., Superintendent, Mayor, City Administrator, or equivalent).
-The highest government official must be assigned the role: "Authorized Representative 2" in JustGrants.
+Before this application can be submitted, the Entity Administrator in JustGrants must invite this individual to apply for a JustGrants account with the role of Authorized Representative, and this individual must log in to JustGrants to review the application.

-Instructions for Non-Law Enforcement Agencies:
+Instructions for Non-Law Enforcement Agencies and Non-Government Agencies:

-For non-law enforcement agencies, this is the financial official who has the authority to apply for this award on behalf of the applicant agency (e.g., Chief Financial Officer, Treasurer, or equivalent) and must be assigned the role: "Authorized Representative 2" in JustGrants.
-If the application is awarded, this position must have the ultimate signatory authority to sign contracts on behalf of your organization, and will ultimately be responsible for the financial management of the award.
+For non-law enforcement agencies and non-government agencies, this is the financial official who has the authority to apply for this award on behalf of the applicant agency (e.g., Chief Financial Officer, Treasurer, or equivalent).
 Please note that information for non-executive positions (e.g., clerks, trustees) is not acceptable.
+Before this application can be submitted, the Entity Administrator in JustGrants must invite this individual to apply for a JustGrants account with the role of Authorized Representative, and this individual must log in to JustGrants to review the application.

 Title:

-First Name:
+First name:

-Last Name:
+Last name:

 Phone:

-Email Address:
+Email address:

-Instructions for Application Contact:
+Instructions for Application Submitter Contact:

-Enter the application point of contact name and contact information.
+Enter the application point of contact's name and contact information.

 Title:

-First Name:
+First name:

-Last Name:
+Last name:

 Phone:

-Email Address:
+Email address:

-Please select your U.S. Attorney's District Office from the below drop down options

 Law Enforcement and Community Policing Strategy

-Instructions: The following is the COPS Office definition of community policing that emphasizes the primary components of

-community partnerships, organizational transformation, and problem solving: Community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
-Please refer to the COPS Office website ($\underline{\text{https://cops.usdoj.gov/RIC/ric.php?page=detail&id=COPS-P157}})$ for further information regarding this definition and its sub-elements.
+Instructions: The following is the COPS Office definition of community policing that emphasizes the primary components of community partnerships, organizational transformation, and problem solving: Community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
+Please refer to the COPS Office website (https://cops.usdoj.gov/RIC/ric.php?page=detail&id=COPS-P157) for further information regarding this definition and its sub-elements.